SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 * **Counter-propagating Plane Wave 1D**: Collision between an electron bunch and a counter-propagating plane wave.
-  The case is run on a single node of Poincare with 2 MPI ranks and 8 OpenMP threads per rank.
+  The case is run on a single node of Jureca with 2 MPI ranks and 12 OpenMP threads per rank.

 * **Synchrotron 2D**: The domain is fulfilled with electrons having the same